Smoothieware/SmoothieV2/Firmware/README.md

 Initial Bootstrap
 -----------------
 V2 does not have a bootloader, the firmware itself can flash itself and do updates etc.
-To bootstrap the inital firmware (or to recover from bad firmware or bricking) you can use a jlink to flash the firmware or use the STLINKV3 drag and drop, or use the BOOT0 USB flashing and dfu-util.
+To bootstrap the inital firmware (or to recover from bad firmware or bricking) you can use a jlink to flash the firmware or use the STLINKV3 drag and drop, or use the BOOT0 USB flashing (press BOOT0 button and reset)...
+    STM32_Programmer_CLI -q -c port=usb1 -w smoothiev2_Nucleo/smoothiev2.bin 0x08000000 -rst
+    (you can also use dfu-util -a 0 -D smoothiev2.bin --dfuse-address 0x08000000)

 If using the STM32H745 you must first set the option bytes to only boot the M7 core... (not needed for STM32H743)